BarbriSFCourseDetails

 Introduction

-This CLE webinar will review the practical application of new Federal Rule of Civil Procedure 16.1 in recent multi-district litigation (MDL) to distinguish and dismiss meritless claims as well as to better manage discovery.
-The speakers will address using predictive analytics and artificial intelligence (AI) for converting the massive amounts of data generated in MDL cases into actionable intelligence that can be used to forecast settlement ranges, model individual damages, predict future injuries and damages, and create a roadmap to settlement or litigation strategy.
+This CLE webinar will review the practical application of new Federal Rule of Civil Procedure 16.1 in recent multi-district litigation (MDL) with respect to distinguishing and hopefully dismissing meritless claims as well as better managing discovery.
+The speakers will address using predictive analytics and artificial intelligence (AI) for converting the massive amounts of data generated in MDL cases into actionable intelligence that can be used to forecast settlement ranges, model individual damages, and create a roadmap to settlement or litigation strategy.

 Description

 Rule 16.1 provides a supplemental procedural framework to manage MDL cases, which make up 50% to 70% of all federal lawsuits—as of Jan.
-5, 2026, 197,965 individual cases pending in 158 MDLs.
-Because several key procedures in Rule 16.1 are discretionary, some questioned its usefulness.
-That skepticism has been allayed by the court's approach in In re: Depo-Provera Products Liability Litigation, (No. 3:25-mdl-3140 (N.D.
+5, 2026, there are 197,965 individual cases pending in 158 MDLs.
+Because the procedures in Rule 16.1 are discretionary for MDL courts, some commentators have questioned its usefulness.
+That skepticism has been allayed for some by the court's approach in In re: Depo-Provera Products Liability Litigation, (No. 3:25-mdl-3140 (N.D.
 Fla.)), which offers an early case study in best practices under Rule 16.1 and how to get them implemented.

-In Depo-Provera, the plaintiffs have been required to submit early proof of product use and injury with supporting documents.
-An MDL data administrator deploys a properly trained and supervised AI-enabled platform to review this data and tag potential deficiencies so that claims can be corrected or dismissed.
+In Depo-Provera, the MDL court has required plaintiffs to submit early proof of product use and injury with supporting documents.
+The court also ordered an MDL data administrator to review the plaintiffs' documentation.
+An MDL data administrator deploys a properly trained and supervised AI-enabled platform to digest this data and tag potential deficiencies so that claims can be corrected or dismissed.
 From there, both plaintiffs and defendants can use their own tools to summarize the massive documentation generated by these cases; spot strengths and weaknesses, patterns, or inconsistencies; inform discovery and case strategy; identify best cases for bellwether trials; and more.
 No longer is this type of analysis only available for the few.

 The increased use of computerized analysis by way of machine learning or agentic AI means that the parties need to anticipate the use of these tools and how to protect work product and confidential information in the subject case as well as in future cases.

-Listen as this esteemed panel offers insight on best practices for managing and using the enormous amounts of data generated in MDL litigation to assess risk and structure strategy to achieve desired outcomes at trial.
+Listen as this esteemed panel offers insight on best practices for managing and using the enormous amounts of data generated in MDL litigation to assess risk and structure strategy to achieve desired outcomes.

 Presented By